 Regardless of whether the issue receives a vote next week, the meeting will take place at , marking a change of venue from the meetings usually held at city hall.
 The last two council meetings have , most of whom attended due to concerns about the proposed tax increment financing district for the Sansone Group, the development firm facilitating the project at the roads.

 "A lot of members of the public have shown up and thrown numbers at us—dollars and cents numbers—and this all comes down to what's in the best interests of Ellisville going forward," Pirrello said.
 "And now, I think that because some time has gone by, there are more people, including myself, who are open to hearing more viewpoints which still really are coming in."

-Police had told Pirrello that city hall was easier to oversee than the Parks & Administration Building or the Daniel Boone Branch Library—two alternatives that might accommodate more visitors.
+Police had told Pirrello that was easier to oversee than the Parks & Administration Building or the Daniel Boone Branch Library—two alternatives that might accommodate more visitors.
 Following last week's meeting, however, Pirrello and city law enforcement agreed on the new location.